NREL-Sienna/PowerSystems.jl/docs/src/style.md

 Describe why something was done but not how.
 The "how" should be apparent from the code itself.
 * Use complete sentences and proper grammar.
+* Include a space in between the "#" and the first word of the comment.
+* Use these tags in comments to describe known work:
+  * TODO:  tasks that need to be done
+  * FIXME:  code that needs refactoring
+  * BUG:  known bug that exists.
+Should include a bug ID and tracking system.
+  * PERF:  known performance limitation that needs improvement

 ## Constructors
 * Per guidance from Julia documentation, use inner constructors to enforce